Analysis of a simple equation for the ground state energy of the Bose gas: Decay of

 so, for $\kappa\in\mathbb R$,

-Therefore, since $F$ is analytic in a finite strip around the real axis, $F$ cannot have any roots in the vicinity of the real axis, except at $0$, so the only branch point of $\sqrt F$ near the real axis is $0$.
+Therefore, since $F$ is analytic in a strip around the real axis, there exists an open set containing the real axis in which $F$ has one and only one root, at $0$.
+Thus the only branch point of $\sqrt F$ on the real axis is $0$.
 Thus, $\widehat{\mathcal U}_2$ is analytic in $H_\tau$.

 \point{\bf Decay of $\mathcal U_2$}.
 We deform the integral to the path

 and find

 with